 Classification of Materials

-- Although classification is divided into sections such as Juvenile, Reference, Fiction, Non-fiction, etc., customers of any age may use all parts of the library.
+- Classification is divided into sections such as Juvenile, Reference, Fiction, Non-fiction, etc., customers of any age may use all parts of the library.
+Some formats require parental consent to borrow.
 The classification scheme, reviews by professionals, and the librarians’ expertise contribute to proper placement of materials.

 - Responsibility for the use of library materials by minors rests with their parents or guardians.
 The collection of library materials will not be restricted by the possibility that these materials may come into the possession of minors.
 The Library should not be expected to act in loco parentis.